abuseofnotation/category-theory-illustrated/01_set/text.md

 The Identity Function
 ---

-For every set **G**, no matter what it represents, we can define the function that does nothing, or in other words a function which maps every element G to itself.
+For every set **G**, no matter what it represents, we can define the function that does nothing, or in other words, a function which maps every element G to itself.
 It is called the *the identity function* of **G** or **idG: G → G**.

 ![The identity function](function_identity.svg)

 You can think of **idG** as a function which represents the set **G** in the realm of functions.
-It's existence allows us to prove many theorems, that we "know" by intuition, formally.
+Its existence allows us to prove many theorems, that we "know" by intuition, formally.

 Functions and Subsets
 ---